 Student housing is as much a part of the college learning process as the classroom experience.
 It is an exciting time of self-discovery and discovery of the world in general.
 Berklee students are exposed to a wide variety of backgrounds, cultures, and musical styles.
 For many students, this is their first experience with the responsibility of independence and the art of compromise that comes with living with other people.

-With the spring 2014 opening of our new 16-story building at 160 Massachusetts Avenue, Berklee College of Music will have the on-campus housing capacity to house all entering students under the age of 20 (required), additional entering students who wish to live on campus, and many continuing and returning students wishing to enjoy the benefits and conveniences of on-campus living.
+With the addition of this new 16-story building, we now have the on-campus housing capacity to accommodate all entering students under the age of 20 (required), additional entering students who wish to live on campus, and many continuing and returning students who wish to enjoy the benefits and conveniences of on-campus living.

 We look forward to welcoming you to our on-campus community!